NOAA-OWP/ngen/doc/DEPENDENCIES.md

 ### Version Requirements

-Project C++ code needs to be compliant with the C++ 14 standard.
+Project C++ code needs to be compliant with the C++ 17 standard.
 Supported compilers need to be of a recent enough version to be compatible.

 Additionally, C++ compilers needs to be compatible (ideally officially *tested* as such) with other project C++ dependencies.

 #### GCC

-Based on [this page](https://gcc.gnu.org/projects/cxx-status.html#cxx14), the C++ 14 support requirement probably equates to a version of GCC \>= version `5.0.0`.
+Based on [this page](https://gcc.gnu.org/projects/cxx-status.html#cxx17), the C++ 17 support requirement probably equates to some GCC version `7` release or later.

 #### Clang

 The Clang versioning scheme is a little convoluted.
-Using the official scheme, Clang 3.4 and later should support all C++ 14 features.
+Using the official scheme, Clang 5 and later should support all C++ 17 features.

 However, Apple likes to apply their own versioning to Clang and LLVM.
 The `Apple LLVM version 10.0.1 (clang-1001.0.46.4)` version released with MacOS 10.14.x should do fine.
 Recent, earlier version likely will as well, but YMMV.